yanivyacoby/a-guide-to-your-phd/guide.md

 talk to your advisors and lab-mates and see what works for them!

 > Additional things to try include,
-* Switching between different research projects or between research and class-work when you feel like you are losing momentum (``productive procrastination'').
+* Switching between different research projects or between research and class-work when you feel like you are losing momentum ("productive procrastination").
 * Reminding yourself of how your research contributes to the bigger picture.